lukejharmon/lanyon/chapters_preref/chapter11_fitbd_pre.md

 $$
 </div>

-For representative sampling, one approach is to consider the data as divided into two part, phylogenetic and taxonomic.
+For representative sampling, one approach is to consider the data as divided into two parts, phylogenetic and taxonomic.
 The taxonomic part is the stem age and extant diversity of the unsampled clades, while the phylogenetic part is the relationships among those clades.
 Following Rabosky and Lovette [-@Rabosky2007-ou], we can then calculate:

 (eq.
 11.26)
 <div>